shoubhikraj/water-order/README.md

 ```

 ## Current issues
 1) If you attempt to run Water_order on a large DCD file (from NAMD, CHARMM or LAMMPS) it will run out of memory.
 This is due to a problem in the VMD molfile plugin, which is used by chemfiles for reading DCD files.
 VMD molfile reads the whole trajectory into memory.
 (This is mentioned in chemfiles issues [here](https://github.com/chemfiles/chemfiles/issues/421) and [here](https://github.com/chemfiles/chemfiles/issues/370).)
+A workaround is to convert the DCD file to gromacs TRR or XTC format, which do not have this problem.
+The conversion can be done by `catdcd` of VMD or by `mdconvert` tool of MDTraj, and many other tools.
 2) For histogramming, the sum is accumulated in a `double` type variable.
 If the trajectory is very large, this can cause overflow.
 The program checks for the overflow, and will automatically stop.
 If this happens, please open an issue, and I will try to implement a workaround.

 ## How to compile